Best Mattresses & Pillows For Migraines

 You may be wondering, “Can my mattress help my migraines?”
 Often, health care providers don’t make the connection that migraines are often associated with back pain which is aggravated by a poor quality mattress.

-In our reviews of the best mattresses for migraine below, we’ll give you several options for mattresses that can reduce pressure by properly distributing weight, improve your deep and restorative REM sleep, and possibly decrease both the frequency and level of pain you experience with migraines.
+In our reviews of the best mattresses for migraine headaches below, we’ll give you several options for mattresses that can reduce pressure by properly distributing weight, improve your deep and restorative REM sleep, and possibly decrease both the frequency and level of pain you experience with migraines.

 How To Prevent Migraine Headache Often Associated With Back Pain

-Purchase a mattress designed to properly support your neck and back by reducing pressure points, increasing circulation, and providing enough buoyant support to allow easy movement during the night.
+The best mattresses for migraine headaches properly support your neck and back by reducing pressure points, increasing circulation, and providing enough buoyant support to allow easy movement during the night.

 Migraines can be caused by many traumatic injuries, infections, and other medical conditions like pre-menstrual syndrome in women.
 In some cases, headache and back pain can be relieved with rest and at-home care.
-However, if the pain persists, is severe, or affects your ability to function, you may need intervention.
-Starting with your sleep hygiene, including getting the right mattress, can make a huge difference in your outcome and can even eliminate migraines completely.

 Anatomy Of A Migraine Headache